 SFC is a diversified asset management company that owns and operates a vertically integrated and multinational leather upholstery business, a precast concrete manufacturing business and a commercial property portfolio in Australia.

 SFC is a diversified asset management company that owns and operates a multinational leather upholstery business, a precast concrete manufacturing business and a commercial property portfolio in Australia.
-It owns:
+SFC owns:

 Product manufacturing is often characterised as competitive and susceptible to currency and commodity price movements, multinational competitors and the adoption of alternative technologies.
 Companies try to reduce these risks and maintain margins by investing in their own plant and equipment, by hedging part of their delivered raw material and energy costs and by continuously improving their production and supply chain efficiency.
-Specifically, SFC has indicated its near-term focus is to increase its leather upholstery production and reduce its corporate and processing costs across its building materials businesses .
+Specifically, SFC has indicated its near-term focus is to reduce its corporate and processing costs across its leather upholstery and building materials businesses; and look for opportunities to leverage off its existing property porfolio .

 SFC competes directly with other domestic and international manufacturers of automotive leather and building products that are also trying to attract customers through various pricing, quality and other customer propositions.
 Some of its larger competitors within the automotive industry are Eagle Ottawa and GST AutoLeather of the United States and some of its larger domestic competitors within the building materials sector are PERMAcast and Dallcon.